For your convenience, our most common customer questions are answered right here. Not finding what you want?

 Yes, they are allowed but not encouraged for every show.
 Our late shows, especially, can be very loud, and smaller children’s ears are much more susceptible to the high decibel levels.
 On that note, we do sell earplugs!

-Over the years, we have created many family-friendly music events, the most popular of which are our Live Irish Music on Thursdays and our acoustic matinees on Sundays at 4:30.
+Over the years, we have created many family-friendly music events, the most popular of which are our Live Irish Music on Thursdays from 6-9pm and our Lazy Sunday Busking Series on Sundays at 4:30.
 We now have a stack of high chairs, and a special Kids’ Menu to make it even more comfortable for your little ones.
 CLICK HERE.

 Can I take photos?
 Record audio or video?